Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Analyzing Low-Rank Characteristics in FL

-In centralized learning, neural network losses exhibit a low-rank structure, indicating that the gradient lies within the subspace spanned by the $k$ eigenvectors of the Hessian \citep{gur2018gradient} during training.
-While efforts have been made to utilize this low-rank structure to enhance federated learning algorithms, there is a lack of studies analyzing the rank structure of federated learning.
-In federated learning, the clients and server have distinct losses, resulting in different rank structures.
-Understanding these differing rank structures of client and server losses is crucial for developing low-rank-inspired algorithms tailored for federated learning.
+In centralized learning, neural network losses exhibit a low-rank structure, indicating that the gradient lies within the subspace spanned by the Top-$k$ eigenvectors of the Hessian during training \citep{gur2018gradient}.
+Although efforts have been made to utilize this low-rank structure to enhance federated learning algorithms, there is a lack of studies that analyze the rank structure of federated learning.
+We provide, to our knowledge, the first theoretical characterization of this structure and show how low-rank local updates enhance inter-client gradient alignment.

-In this section, we conduct a theoretical analysis of the rank structure of federated learning, with a particular emphasis on comparing the rank of client and server Hessians.
-Drawing from this theoretical analysis, we propose a novel federated learning algorithm FedLoRU designed to address communication efficiency and performance degradation issues associated with a large number of clients.
-Additionally, we introduce an algorithm that modifies FedLoRU to address challenges related to model and statistical heterogeneity in federated learning.